Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities

 \section{Introduction}

+Scientific knowledge and theoretical understanding of a problem can often provide hypotheses about the underlying data-generating mechanism, which could take the form of a completely known parametric distribution, a parametric family of distributions with unknown finite-dimensional parameters, or flexible nonparametric constraints on the shape of the density, \emph{e.g.}, monotonicity or log-concavity, which have motivated many recent theoretical and methodological developments.

+Goodness-of-fit tests of parametric distributions using sums of functions of sample spacings, which are the lengths of the intervals between adjacent order statistics from a sample, have been studied since the 1940s.
+Early developments include \cite{greenwood1946statistical, kimball1947some, moran1947random}, and \cite{darling1953class}.
+Since one can use the distribution function to transform data with a known distribution to the uniform distribution on the unit interval, it suffices to study the theoretical properties of testing the goodness-of-fit to the uniform distribution.
+Asymptotic power of tests based on sample spacing was studied in \cite{chibisov1961tests} and \cite{rao1975weak}, who showed a theoretical limitation but motivated subsequent developments of goodness-of-fit tests based on higher-order spacings, or $\nu$-spacings ($\nu>1$), which are the lengths of the intervals between two order statistics whose order differs by $\nu$ \citep{cressie1979optimal, del1979asymptotic}, and have a power advantage over sample spacings $(\nu=1)$. \cite{hall1986powerful} and \cite{jammalamadaka1989asymptotic} studied the power of $\nu$-spacings goodness-of-fit statistics when the order $\nu$ diverges with the sample size $n$.

+To test whether the data-generating mechanism fits a parametric model with unknown parameters, which is typically a composite null hypothesis, \cite{cheng1989goodness, wells1992tests, wells1993large} studied functions of sample spacings using an estimated distribution function transformed with a plug-in estimator of the unknown parameters, whose null distribution was shown to be asymptotically equivalent to the case where the parameters are indeed known.
+However, it is unclear whether similar procedures can be used for testing the goodness-of-fit to a nonparametric class with an estimated density.

-Scientific knowledge and theoretical understanding of a problem can often provide plausible qualitative constraints on the data generating mechanism, and nonparametric estimation under shape constraints has been receiving an increasing recent attention.
-See, e.g., \cite{groeneboom2014nonparametric} for various examples.
-Another valuable feature of the estimation under shape constraints is that the nonparametric maximum likelihood estimators are often fully automatic, with no tuning parameters to be chosen in comparison to kernel smoothing methods.
-For univariate distributions, two general classes, $k$-monotonicity and log-concavity, have been recently studied in detail.
-A density function $f$ on $\mathbb{R}^+$ is $1$-monotone if it is nonincreasing, $2$-monotone if it is nonincreasing and convex, and $k$-monotone for $k \geq 3$ if $(-1)^j f^{(j)}$ is non-negative, nonincreasing and convex for $j=0,\ldots,k-2$.
-A function on $\mathbb{R}^+$ is called a completely monotone function if $(-1)^j f^{(j)}(t) \geq 0$ for all non-negative integers $j$ and all $t > 0$.
-A density function on $\mathbb{R}$ is log-concave if the logarithm of it is concave.
+Nonparametric density estimation under shape constraints has received increasing attention in recent years; see, e.g., \cite{groeneboom2014nonparametric} for various examples.
+A particularly valuable feature of estimation under shape constraints is that nonparametric maximum likelihood estimators are often fully automatic, requiring no tuning parameters, in comparison to kernel smoothing methods.